Corporation for National and Community Service (AmeriCorps; VISTA)

-Since 2006, the YouthBuild USA Rural and Tribal Initiative has been awarded four Rural Community Development Initiative (RCDI) grants from the United States Department of Agriculture.
+Since 2006, the YouthBuild USA Rural and Tribal Initiative has been awarded nine Rural Community Development Initiative (RCDI) grants from the United States Department of Agriculture.
 Through the support of USDA RCDI funds, rural YouthBuild programs explore new approaches for fostering community economic development to create sustainable employment opportunities for low-income young adults.

 US Department of Justice, Office of Juvenile Justice and Delinquency Prevention